Monarchism in Australia

 Monarchism in Australia is a movement supporting the continuation of the Australian monarchy, as opposed to republicanism.
 The largest monarchist organisations in the country are the Australian Monarchist League and the Australians for Constitutional Monarchy.

 History

 Monarchism has existed in Australia since before Federation.
 In 1867 it was suggested that Australia should have its own resident monarch in the event that Australia became an independent country.

+Arguments

+A Unifying and Unbiased Head of State

+This argument posits that Heads of State should be non-politically aligned and be the masthead of the nation without any political connotations, which the whole populous can rally behind and support.
+The Head of State should be an advisor on and advocate for all issues of national interest, usually on national image, long-term systemic and structural geo-socio-political issues, national defence and security, amongst many others.

+If a republican system were to be introduced, like the one proposed by the Australian Republic Movement (ARM) at the 1999 referendum, then, in order to be elected as President of the nation, it would require that candidates align with a party, as it would be impossible to win any vote without political entanglement.
+Furthermore, there would be regular elections for the Head of State, and therefore the Head of State would not make decisions based on what is right for the nation, but what is popular for re-election.

+Without the issues of re-elections and political alignment, it permits the Head of State to be a unifying and unbiased figure who embodies the nation, and attends to issues of national interest, rather than those of personal interest (such as getting re-elected).

+Constitutional Monarchies are statistically the most successful form of Governance, due to the separation of internal and external matters, and the separation of democracy and unity.

+Historical Importance

+This argument posits that the British Monarchy has been in Australia ever since the First Fleet in 1788, and since Federation in 1901, and the removal of the Monarch as the Head of State would be a destabilising and unnecessary action.

 Types of monarchism

 Monarchism that supports Australia continuing to share a monarch with the United Kingdom (status quo monarchism)

 By far the most prominent form of monarchism in Australia is status quo monarchism.
 Status quo monarchists support the continuation of the Australian monarchy with Australia continuing to share a monarch with the United Kingdom and with the monarch continuing to be represented by a governor general.
 Both the Australian Monarchist league and Australians for Constitutional Monarchy support this position.